Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 # Model Fitting

-In the model fitting section, I use the cleaned dataset sud_2022 with selected predictors.
+In the model fitting section, I used the cleaned dataset, sud_2022, with selected predictors.
 Before applying the machine learning classification models, I first examined the outcome variable, marijuana use disorder (SUD_MJ).
 The outcome shows that our data is highly imbalanced, with 15% of individuals having SUD_MJ = 'Yes' and 85% having SUD_MJ = 'No'.
-This imbalance needs to be addressed to ensure that the classification models perform effectively and do not bias towards the majority class.
+Given this imbalance, when interpreting and evaluating the model performance, I will focus not only on overall accuracy but also on metrics such as AUC, sensitivity, and specificity to ensure a more comprehensive assessment.

-I split the dataset into 67% for training and 33% for testing.
-To avoid overfitting, I initiated a 10-fold cross-validation that can be used later in the models.
+To prepare for model training and testing, I split the dataset into 67% for training and 33% for testing.
+To avoid overfitting, I implemented a 10-fold cross-validation approach, which will be applied later in the models.
+This method helps ensure that the model generalizes well to unseen data by validating its performance across multiple subsets of the training data.

 ```r